Skip to content

 import { z } from 'zod'

-import { type loader as articlesLoader } from './articles.tsx'
+import { type Route as ArticlesRoute } from './+types/articles.ts'

 export async function loader({ params }: LoaderFunctionArgs) {